skozub25/safe_push_new/README.md

 ## NOTES
 - If we flag something for known provider pattern, then we won't flag it for anything else as well

+- labeled corpus has been started , tests/corpus, we test for entropy and pattern cases (needs more work)

+- canary tokens working / dedupe done